influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 ##### Deadman

-Kapacitor provides a Deadman's switch alert, which can be configured globally in this table grouping.
+Kapacitor provides a Deadman's switch alert which can be configured globally in this table grouping.
 For more information on the Deadman's switch see the [Deadman's switch](/kapacitor/v1.4/nodes/alert_node/#deadman) topic in the Alert node documentation.

 For a Deadman's switch to work it needs a threshold below which the switch will be triggered.
-It also needs a polling interval as well as an id and message, which will be passed to the alert handler.
+It also needs a polling interval as well as an id and message which will be passed to the alert handler.

 **Example 7 &ndash; The Deadman grouping**